superbolt-x/Talk-to-Metabase-SB/developer-guide.md

 ## Card Creation Tool

-The `create_card` tool implements a two-step process for creating new SQL-based cards in Metabase, providing a streamlined way to create questions, models, or metrics from SQL queries.
+The `create_card` tool implements a flexible process for creating new cards in Metabase, supporting both SQL and MBQL queries.
+It provides a streamlined way to create questions, models, or metrics from either structured MBQL queries or raw SQL.

 ### Key Features

+1. **Dual Query Support**: Supports both MBQL (query type) and SQL (native type) queries
+2. **MBQL Schema Validation**: Comprehensive validation for MBQL queries without execution
-1. **Query Validation**: Executes the SQL query first to validate it before creating the card
+3. **SQL Query Validation**: Executes SQL queries first to validate them before creating the card
-2. **Support for Multiple Card Types**: Creates cards of type "question", "model", or "metric"
+4. **Support for Multiple Card Types**: Creates cards of type "question", "model", or "metric"
-3. **Concise Responses**: Returns simplified success/error responses focused on essential information
+5. **Concise Responses**: Returns simplified success/error responses focused on essential information
-4. **Optional Parameters**: Supports collection placement and descriptions
+6. **Optional Parameters**: Supports collection placement and descriptions
-5. **Automatic Metadata**: Captures result metadata from validation query for better card integration
+7. **Automatic Metadata**: Captures result metadata from validation query for better card integration

 ### Implementation Approach

-The tool uses a two-phase process:
+The tool uses different validation approaches based on query type:

+#### For MBQL Queries (query_type="query") - RECOMMENDED DEFAULT
+1. Validates the MBQL query structure against comprehensive JSON schema
+2. If the query is valid, creates a new card using the `/api/card/` endpoint
+3. If validation fails, returns detailed schema validation errors

+#### For SQL Queries (query_type="native")
-1. First, it executes the SQL query using the `/api/dataset/` endpoint to validate the query
+1. First, executes the SQL query using the `/api/dataset/` endpoint to validate the query
-2. If the query is valid, it creates a new card using the `/api/card/` endpoint
+2. If the query is valid, creates a new card using the `/api/card/` endpoint
-3. If the query fails, it returns the error message in a concise format
+3. If the query fails, returns the error message in a concise format

-### Usage Example
+### Usage Examples

+#### MBQL Query (Recommended)
 ```json
 {
   "method": "tools/call",